-- City Council Workshop – March 24, 2014, 5 p.m., City Council Chamber, 400 S. Eagle St. -- At this workshop, the Council will review the recommendations of the Commission and make final funding decisions which will be approved in April.
-The public is welcome at this meeting, but not permitted to address the Council.
+- City Council Workshop – March 24, 2014, 5 p.m., City Council Chamber, 400 S. Eagle St. -- At this workshop, the Council reviewed the recommendations of the Commission and made final funding decisions, which will be formally approved on April 15.
+Following are the City Council recommendations determined at the workshop:

 FY14 SECA Fund Awards

 The City Council held their annual SECA Workshop on Monday, March 11, 2013 to determine their 2013-2014 SECA Fund award recommendations.
 The final awards were determined at their regular City Council meeting on Tuesday, April 16, 2013.
 Following are the FINAL FY14 SECA Fund Awards:

 SECA fund applicants and recipients must be familiar with all policies and procedures related to the SECA Fund.

 All SECA fund recipients are required to complete a 6-month and/or final report based on the amount of money they receive.

 Recipients of $10,000 or more in SECA funding are required to submit a 6-month and a final report.

 Recipients of $10,000 or less are required to submit a final report only.

 All six-month reports are due to Jennifer Runestad at firstname.lastname@example.org by Monday, November 4, 2013.
 All final reports are due within 120 days following the completion of the event or project.